LikaNur/tic-tac-toe/README.md

 ## Functional requirements

-- Create a functioning Tic Tac Toe game where players alternate placing X's and O's on the board.
+- Create a functioning Tic-Tac-Toe game where players alternate placing Xs and Os on the board.
 - Implement win detection for diagonal, horizontal, and vertical rows.
 - Display a winning message if a player wins; otherwise, keep the game ongoing.
 - Include a reset function to clear the board.